 • Work on forgiveness for the following issues: some experiences during military service, the way some people treated me when I returned from Vietnam, the person who caused the crash that sent my nephew to the hospital, and myself for mistakes I’ve made in my life.
 Consider seeing a grief counselor (pastoral counselor, psychologist, or social worker) who is experienced with Veterans and grief issues.
 If I have difficulty with this, consider meeting with a mental health clinician who has specialty training in PTSD.

-Professional Care: Traditional and Complementary
+Professional Care: Conventional and Complementary

 • Prevention/Screening